This statement made by Kundalini Yogi, Siri Atma S. Khalsa, M.D., moved me from the first time I read it and has stuck with me:

 Kundalini Yoga has a multitude of nervous system exercises that involve keeping your arms up for a LONG time.
 I often tell students that if they put their arms down, their neighbours will too, and it will be their fault the neighbour didn’t see the exercise through.

+When you stay strong, you encourage others to do the same.
+When you take good care of yourself, you encourage others to do the same.
 And most importantly when you live life authentically in full alignment with your True Self you begin to live your purpose and this encourages others to do the same too.

 Who is your True Self?